 The 13th Wellcome Image Awards were announced on 11 March 2014, recognising the creators of the most informative, striking and technically excellent images recently acquired by Wellcome Images, as chosen by a panel of judges.

 Listen to Catherine Draycott, Head of Wellcome Images, talking about the winning images in this BBC audio-slideshow by Paul Kerley.

-For the first time, this year's winning images are available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.
+For the first time, the 2014 winning images were available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.

 Glasgow Science Centre

 Museum of Science and Industry (MOSI) in Manchester

 The Eden Project, Cornwall

 The University of Texas Medical Branch at Galveston, USA

 The images will also be displayed in the window of the Wellcome Trust headquarters in London.

 As a result of a partnership launched in 2011, the Wellcome Image Awards also feature one image from the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology.
 To learn more about the Koch Institute Public Galleries and Image Awards, visit their website.